kuda2012/Book_Application/README.md

 ##

-- Ability to search for a book by title, author, or ISBN and request that the results be filtered by release date, genre, or E-book availability
+- Ability to search for a book by title, author, or ISBN and filter the results by release date, genre, or E-book availability
 - User can create, edit, or delete their account (account creation not necessary to use app)
 - Book Cards: show a  given book's title, description, author, ISBN13, and rating and has options to purchase or learn more about the book
 - User can save a given book to "Saved Books" (Must be logged in)